swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-18-setup-label-studio.md

     ![Label Studio Labeling Interface](../assets/images/label-studio-labeling-interface.png)

-6. Click `Save` to create the project.
+6. Click **Save** to create the project.

 ## Summary

 Congratulations!
-You have successfully set up Label Studio in your environment.
+You have successfully set up Label Studio in your environment and imported new data.
 You are now ready to start labeling your data!

+## State of the labeling process

+- [ ] Labeling of supplemental data needs to be systematic and uniform
+- [ ] Labeling of supplemental data is time intensive
+- [ ] Model needs to be retrained using higher-quality data

 ## Sources